Residence Life and Services Opportunities

 Under the supervision of the Facilities Manager, the summer Gardener role supports the exterior appearance of the Residence buildings.
 Functions include litter/garbage removal, sweeping pathways, garden/grounds maintenance (weeding, pruning, trimming, mulching, watering).
 Work boots, experience using manual gardening/yard tools and battery powered string trimmer, and basic gardening and plant knowledge are required for this position.
 WHMIS and on-the-job training will be provided.

-Applications for 2026 Casual Positions will open in January.
+Applications now open for 2026 Casual Positions.

 Residence Advisory Committee